JassieK/Multispectral-Image-Registration-and-Land-Segmentation-on-Mumbai-Satellite-Data/README.md

-# 🌆 MumbaiVision: Multi-senor Image Fusion & Urban Segmentation
+# 🌆 MumbaiVision: Multi-sensor Image Fusion & Urban Segmentation

 This project demonstrates a complete pipeline for fusing **multispectral and panchromatic satellite imagery** of Mumbai and segmenting urban land regions using **KMeans clustering**.
 It includes image preprocessing, registration with SIFT, pansharpening (HSI-based fusion), enhancement, and segmentation.